Marija-Kov/technical-questions/src/README.md

 3) A day or two later I write down the answer from what I retained about it in my memory

 As I get more familiar with some concepts, I revise the answers and add more detailed explanations.
+That's why some answers are "meatier" than the others.

 * Most of the time I practice asking questions myself, but I also use this repository for reference (and I thank the contributors): https://github.com/h5bp/Front-end-Developer-Interview-Questions